citp/privacy-policy-historical/m/ma/mak/makestickers.com.md

 ## Security of Transactions

 This site has security measures in place to protect the loss, misuse and alteration of the information under our control.
-Credit card information is transferred to us using a secure server with a license issued by Network Solutions.
+All information is transferred to us using a secure connection.

 * * *